-1. Specific, i.e. relate to specific lists of named individuals, legal entities, organizations, vessels etc. (the US Department of Treasury refers to some of these entities as Specially Designated Nationals),

-- 2. General, i.e. cover all transactions with certain countries or jurisdictions; certain transactions with countries or jurisdictions such as exports, imports or new investment, or all transactions within a certain area of activity/products (e.g. arms sales to a particular country). - 3.
+- 1. Specific, i.e. relate to specific lists of named individuals, legal entities, organizations, vessels etc. (the US Department of Treasury refers to some of these entities as Specially Designated Nationals), - 2.
+General, i.e. cover all transactions with certain countries or jurisdictions; certain transactions with countries or jurisdictions such as exports, imports or new investment, or all transactions within a certain area of activity/products (e.g. arms sales to a particular country). - 3.
 Sectoral, i.e. cover certain parties in specific sectors (OFAC designates parties on a Sectoral Sanctions Identification List or "SSI List") but only restrict certain transactions of these designated parties. - 4.
-Focused prohibitions on the export / import of commercial and dual-use goods, software and technology issued by the Council of the European Union, or subject to U.S. jurisdiction under the Export Administration Regulations ("EAR"),
+Focused prohibitions on the export of commercial and dual-use goods, software and technology subject to U.S. jurisdiction under the Export Administration Regulations ("EAR")

-The treatment of customers / transactions falling in the above categories is described in Organizational Circular 151 and the relevant operations manuals of the subsidiaries.
+The treatment of customers / transactions falling in the above categories is described in Appendix 5 and the Organizational Circular 151 and the relevant operations manuals of the subsidiaries.